peterdemin/seattle-beauty-lounge/source/pages/52-cancellation.md

 # Cancellation Policy

 At Seattle Beauty Lounge, we value your time and ours.
-To ensure we can provide the best service to all our clients, we kindly request adherence to the following cancellation policy:
+To ensure we can provide the best service to all our clients, we kindly request adherence to the following cancellation policy.

 ## Notice Period